Paitesanshi/BeyondHerding/README.md

   <img src="assets/ex-automatic.png" width="750"/>
 </p>

-We conducted a comprehensive evaluation of YuLan-OneSim’s capabilities in automatic scenario generation.
+We conducted a comprehensive evaluation of YuLan-OneSim's capabilities in automatic scenario generation.
 In terms of efficiency, the simulator achieves an average generation speed of 358 tokens per second.
-In terms of effectiveness, the quality scores for the generated agent behavior graphs and code both exceed 4 points (based on the scoring criteria described in the paper), demonstrating the system’s strong potential in automatic scenario construction.
+In terms of effectiveness, the quality scores for the generated agent behavior graphs and code both exceed 4 points (based on the scoring criteria described in the paper), demonstrating the system's strong potential in automatic scenario construction.

 <p align="center">
   <img src="assets/ex-automatic-1.png" width="750"/>